Amey-Thakur/SYSTEM-PROGRAMMING-AND-COMPILER-CONSTRUCTION-AND-SYSTEM-SOFTWARE-LAB/README.md

 ### Course Topics

-The curriculum encompasses several key domains in System Software:
+The curriculum encompasses several key domains in System Programming and Compiler Construction:

 - **Introduction to System Software**: Language processors, fundamental of language processing, data structures for language processing.
 - **Assemblers**: Design of one-pass and two-pass assemblers, symbol table management.